romainmenke/pusher/README.md

 The idea behind having multiple handlers is that H2 Push can also harm performance if the wrong strategy is used.

 At the moment there is :
-- adaptive : an experimental auto push handler.
 - link : a push handler based on `Link` headers.
-- linkheader : `Link` header placer.
+- linkheader : `Link` header placer. -> broken, needs more work

 Planned :
 - parser : a push handler that parses response data to generate push frames